AmTrust Financial Building

 AmTrust Financial Building, formerly known as McDonald Investment Center, Key Center and the Central National Bank Building, is a commercial high-rise building in Cleveland, Ohio.
 The building rises 308 feet (94 m) in Downtown Cleveland.
 It contains 23 floors, and was completed in 1969.
-The building currently stands as the 18th-tallest building in the city.
 When first constructed, the tower stood as the fifth-tallest building in Cleveland.
 The architect who designed the building was Charles Luckman.

 History

 Central National Bank

 In 1965, Central National Bank decided to build a new headquarters on the flank of the Erieview Plan (created by architect I.M.
 Pei).
 Central National Bank was one of Cleveland's largest banks of the 1960s.
 With growth in banking, Central National Bank needed space for a new tower.
 In 1966, demolition of the 6-floor Ellington Apartments (which had caught fire in 1960) began.
 In 1967, ground was broken for the 23-story red bricked edifice.
 It was designed by Charles Luckman of the New York City-based The Luckman Partnership architectural firm.
 In 1969, the Central National Bank Tower officially opened.

 In late 1977, some bricks fell off the Central National Bank Building, with no fatalities.
 In 1979, engineers found a problem with an additive used in the brickwork mortar, Dow Chemical's Sarabond.
 Subsequently, the Central National Bank sued Dow Chemical in 1980 and won their case.
 Brickwork remodification took over two years to complete.
 The building has almost 2,000,000 bricks which all had to be resealed.